directpaylk/directpay_magento2/README.txt

 > Installation

+!NOTE: If you are migrating from an older version of plugin, please refer 'Migration from older versions' section below.

 !IMPORTANT: Please make sure that app/ directory is writable.

 1. Copy `code` folder and its contents into `app/` directory.